-If sweet strudels are more your speed, try one with cottage cheese (túró), chestnut-raspberry, or cherry-chocolate.
+Located in Budapest's Jewish Quarter, Strudel Hugó is a small strudel shop (its moniker pays respect to modernist Hungarian painter, Hugó Scheiber, who lived in the building).
+Fillings include cottage cheese (túró), chestnut-raspberry, cherry, cherry-chocolate and many more.
 The strudels run a few euros apiece and two of them make for a satisfying dessert.
 Note that there are only a few seats inside, but you can take your order to go, as most people do.
 Closed on the weekends!

 To remain unbiased, I visit all places incognito and pay for my own meals and drinks.
 If you're enjoying this article, please consider supporting me by making a one-time payment (PayPal, Venmo).